Kamacite: Relationship with taenite

 Taenite is the nickel rich end member of the kamacite–taenite solid solution.
 Taenite is naturally occurring on Earth whereas kamacite is only found on Earth when it comes from space.
 Kamacite forms taenite as it forms and expels nickel to the surrounding area, this area forms taenite.
 Due to the face centered nature of the kamacite lattice and the body centered nature of the nickel lattice the two make intricate angles when they come in contact with each other.
 These angles reveal themselves macroscopically in the Thomson structure.
 Also due to this relationship we get the terms ataxite, hexahedrites and octahedrite.
 Ataxite refers to meteorites that do not show a grossly hexahedral or octahedral structure.
 Meteorites composed of 6 wt% or less nickel are often referred to as hexahedrites due to the crystal structure of kamacite being isometric and causing the meteorite to be cubic.
 Likewise if the meteorite is dominated by the face centered taenite it is called an octahedrite as kamacite will exsolve from the octahedral crystal boundaries of taenite making the meteorite appear octahedral.
 Both hexahedrites and octahedrite only appear when the meteorite breaks along crystal planes or when prepared to accentuate the Thomson structures therefore many are mistakenly called ataxites ar first.

-Chemical explanation of heat

-Trace elements have been analyzed in the formation of kamacite at different temperatures but the trace elements in taenite seem better suited to give clues of the formation temperature of the meteorite.
-As the meteorite cools and taenite and kamacite are sorting out of each other some of the trace elements will prefer to be located in taenite or kamacite.
-Analyzing the taenite kamacite boundary can give clues to how quickly cooling occurred as well as a myriad of other conditions during formation by the final location of the trace elements.